 QS conducts office audits at certification bodies using its own personnel and/or externally commissioned auditors.
-An office audit is required for the initial approval, re-approval and for an extension of the QS approval of a certification body.
+An office audit is required for the initial approval or re-approval of a certification body.

 The certification body is obliged to provide QS or a person/organization commissioned by QS with comprehensive information and to allow inspection of all documents related to its activities for the QS scheme.